kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	A. Adult humans produce about 150–200ml of bile daily
 	B. Bile acids are derivatives of cholesterol synthesised in the hepatocytes
 	C. Hepatocytes add bicarbonate to the bile
-	D. Bile salts are purely hydrophobic
+	D. Bile salts are purely hydrophobic - F
 	E. Of the bile acids delivered to the duodenum 5% are absorbed back into the blood within the ileum

-#### Answer: ?
+#### Answer: E. Of the bile acids delivered to the duodenum 5% are absorbed back into the blood within the ileum - ?

 ### Q2.57
 A 25-yo man has cholecystokinin deficiency as a component of an autoimmune polyglandular syndrome.
-Which of the following effects is likely to be seen in this patient as a result of cholecystokinin deficiency?
+Which of the following effects is likely to be seen in this patient as a result of _cholecystokinin deficiency_?

 	A. Increased pancreatic enzyme secretion
 	B. Enhanced gallbladder contraction